github/codeql-cli-binaries/README.md

    for placing it in a location where the CLI can find it.
 4. Read the rest of the [CodeQL CLI documentation](https://codeql.github.com/docs/codeql-cli/).

-Found a bug or have a wuestion? please raise an issue in the [github/codeql](https://github.com/github/codeq) repository.
+Found a bug or have a question? please raise an issue in the [github/codeql](https://github.com/github/codeq) repository.

 # License